cantaloupe-project/cantaloupe/README.md

 #### Docker

-Because it can be a chore to install all of the dependencies needed to get all of the tests in the `freedeps` profile passing, there is a Docker testing image available that contains all needed dependencies.
-See `/.github/workflows/ci.yml`.
+Because it can be a chore to install all of the dependencies needed to get all of the tests in the `freedeps` profile passing, there is a `docker-compose.yml` file available that will spin up all needed dependencies in separate containers, and run the tests in another container.
+From the project root directory, invoke `docker-compose -f docker/{platform}/docker-compose.yml up`.

 ### Output testing